 But there is something even sadder.
 That is when there are no tears because the new Angel never knew love on the mortal side.
 These are the dogs we rally around; these are the dogs who arrive at the Bridge knowing it is their first forever home, and there are lots of humans here ready to let know the love only people can give.

 When Noel arrived, there was a small cloud of tears.
 The raindrops came from our friend Jacques, Jolie and Francois’ mom who worked at the shelter Noel called home, and from the other shelter workers.
-He arrived at the shelter after being diagnosed with bladder cancer at his foster home.
+He arrived there after being diagnosed with bladder cancer at his foster home.
 Noel was brought back to the shelter.
 Francois’ mom and the other workers thought Noel’s time had come earlier in the month, but Noel rallied back.
 But this week Noel had no more rallies, and he passed over into the immortal life.

 Noel was confused.
 “Who are all you dogs?
 How do you know me?” he asked.